skrog816/sample_r/README.md

 One challenge I noted during this question is that to generate the age grouping variables, the document said "Analysis Age" and then referred to DM.AGE.
 I defaulted to use AAGE in this case, and derived this variable based on the CDISC guidance.

 ## Question 3: Generate TLGs
+This question had many layers to it.
+I began by following the given example and hyperlinked pharmaverse examples (and related documentation) to develop the table.
+This task was fairly straight forward once I found a similar output in the examples, and I was able to easily adapt the code to produce the desired output.

+For the bar chart, I had a similar experience.
+Once I was able to find an example of a bar chart, I spent time reading about the possible inputs for the function.
+I chose to play around with these options and was able to quickly reproduce the given chart.

+For the final graph, I spent quite a bit of time looking through similar examples of plots relating frequency, incidence rate, or both.
+I struggled to figure out how to graph this horizonatally, and eventually worked using Claude to work through my challenges.
+I was able to easily prompt Claude and then comfirm that the given code produced an accurate result by referring to the sources I had identified earlier for calculating frequency and IR in R. This confirmed that I was on the right path, and sped up my working process where I was stuck.

+## Completing the R Component

+At the end of all of these questions, I reviewed the given request and then spent time working on the code structure to clean up my work and ensure the formatting was consistent.
+I used a similar starting structure for each program to title the program and identify it's purpose.
+I then used the suggested style guide and package to clean up any spacing issues.

+## Question 4

+:)